Registering for Courses

 - Graduate Courses Outside the Law School

 Directed Research opportunities allow students in their second, third, or fourth years to study and write in any area of law under the supervision of a full-time faculty member.
 Adjunct professors cannot supervise a Directed Research project.
-Students may register for either two (2) or three (3) credit hours of Directed Research per semester.
-Students may petition the Associate Dean for Student Affairs for permission to take four (4) or five (5) credit hours of Directed Research with the permission of the professor supervisor.
+Students may register for one (1) to three (3) credit hours of Directed Research per semester.
+Students may petition the Associate Dean of Academic Affairs for permission to take four (4) or five (5) credit hours of Directed Research with the permission of the professor supervisor.
 Students can receive no more than five (5) total credits of Directed Research during law school.

 Directed research projects satisfy the Upper Level Writing requirement.

 Students can find a Directed Research form in the Registrar’s Office or here.
 Students should complete this form, obtain the signature of the professor who has agreed to supervise the Directed Research and submit this form to the Registrar’s Office.
-If the student is petitioning to take four or five credit hours of Directed Research, the petition should be signed by the faculty member and delivered to the Associate Dean for Student Affairs for his/her approval.
+If the student is petitioning to take four or five credit hours of Directed Research, the petition should be signed by the faculty member and delivered to the Associate Dean of Academic Affairs for approval.

 Ordinarily, students must complete the Directed Research project during the semester for which the student registered for the Directed Research.
-The supervisor faculty member, however, may waive this requirement in writing to the Dean of Student Affairs.
-The student must submit the original of their Directed Research project to the supervising faculty member for a grade and submit a copy to the Registrar, no later than the last day of exams for the semester in which the student has registered for the Directed Research.
+The supervising faculty member, however, may waive this requirement in writing to the Associate Dean of Academic Affairs.
+The student must submit the original of their Directed Research project to the supervising faculty member for a grade, no later than the last day of exams for the semester in which the student has registered for the Directed Research.

 Law Review and Journal Credits

-A student may earn zero (0) or one (1) credit hour per semester as a staff member who verifies the accuracy of references made by authors but does not write publishable material of his/her own.
+Staff: A student may earn up to one credit hour per semester as a staff member who verifies the accuracy of references made by authors but does not write publishable material of his/her own.

-A student may earn zero (0), one (1), or two (2) credit hours per semester as a staff member who attempts to write a publishable article (usually case notes, comments, or surveys) and who prepares multiple drafts of such a writing.
+Writing Staff: A student may earn up to two credit hours per semester as a staff member who attempts to write a publishable article (usually case notes, comments, or surveys) and who prepares multiple drafts of such a writing.

-A student may earn zero (0), one (1), or two (2) credit hours per semester as an editor who supervises the work of staff members, performs substantive edits, and works with authors.
+Editor: A student may earn up to two credit hours per semester as an editor who supervises the work of staff members, performs substantive edits, and works with authors.

-To receive credit for law review service, students must secure certification of such service from the Editorial Board of the relevant law review.
-The Editorial Board shall submit such certification to the Registrar.
+To receive credit for law review service, students must secure certification of such service from the editor-in-chief of the relevant law review and the faculty advisor for the review.
+The editor-in-chief shall be responsible for securing the approval of the faculty advisor and for submitting the certification to the registrar’s office by the last day of the exam period for the relevant term.

 Externships provide students with opportunities to earn academic credit while they gain practical legal experience.
 Students extern in corporations, criminal defense and prosecution placements, government agencies, judicial chambers, nonprofits, private firms, and more.
-Please note that prerequisites for externships vary.
 Students must pay tuition for their approved externship credit hours just like any other course.
+Students must have 28 credits to participate in an externship.
+Students on academic probation cannot participate in an externship during the Fall or Spring semester.

 At Denver Law, the required course of study for first-time externs includes a fieldwork component and an accompanying for-credit, graded seminar.
 Repeat externs are not required to enroll in the seminar.
 For the most up-to-date information on externships, visit the Legal Externship Program’s website.